MicrosoftDocs/quantum-docs-pr/articles/user-guide/host-programs.md

 {'CNOT': 0, 'QubitClifford': 4, 'R': 0, 'Measure': 4, 'T': 0, 'Depth': 0, 'Width': 4, 'BorrowedWidth': 0}
 ```

+#### Using Q# code from other projects or packages

+By default, the `import qsharp` command loads all of the `.qs` files in the current folder and makes their Q# operations and functions
+available for use from inside the Python script.

+To load Q# code from another folder, the [`qsharp.projects` API](https://docs.microsoft.com/python/qsharp/qsharp.projects.projects)
+can be used to add a reference to a `.csproj` file for a Q# project (that is, a project that references `Microsoft.Quantum.Sdk`).
+This command will compile any `.qs` files in the folder containing the `.csproj` (and subfolders) and will also recursively load
+any packages referenced via `PackageReference` or Q# projects referenced via `ProjectReference` in that `.csproj` file.

+To load packages containing Q# code, use the [`qsharp.packages` API](https://docs.microsoft.com/python/qsharp/qsharp.packages.packages).

+To load required external packages or Q# projects during the `import qsharp` command, ensure that the notebook folder contains a
+a `.csproj` file which references `Microsoft.Quantum.Sdk`.
+In that `.csproj`, add the property
+`<IQSharpLoadAutomatically>true</IQSharpLoadAutomatically>` to the `<PropertyGroup>`.
+This will instruct IQ# to recursively
+load any `ProjectReference` or `PackageReference` items found in that `.csproj` during the `import qsharp` command.

+> [!NOTE]
+> Currently this custom `<IQSharpLoadAutomatically>` property is required, but in the future, this may become the default
+behavior for a `.csproj` file located in the same folder as the Python script.

 ### [C#](#tab/tabid-csharp)

 A C# host program has multiple components, and works very closely with some components of the QDK, such as the simulators, which are themselves built on C#.